 Personalized Approach to Your Case

 Beyond legal expertise, we provide supportive guidance throughout your recovery.
-We handle all aspects of your case while you focus on healing, keeping you informed during each phase of the process.
+We handle all aspects of your case while you focus on healing, keeping you informed during each phase.
 Our consultations are always free, and we work on a contingency fee basis—you pay nothing unless we win your case.

-Often, these accidents stem from improper use of hazardous equipment or the incorrect handling of heavy machinery, causing severe injuries.
+Often, these accidents stem from improper use of hazardous equipment or incorrect handling of heavy machinery, resulting in severe injuries.
 The consequences can be devastating, ranging from crushed limbs or fingers to the necessity of amputation, and in the worst cases, can even lead to wrongful death.

 Scaffolding and Ladder Accidents

 Accidents involving scaffolding and ladders pose a major risk on construction sites.
-These accidents typically occur due to insufficient safety measures or faulty or dangerous equipment used, leading to serious injuries.
-Proper safety training is vital to prevent such accidents.
-The law mandates that a qualified person conduct safety training for scaffolding, which includes identifying electrocution, fall, and falling object hazards.
+These accidents typically occur due to insufficient safety measures or the use of faulty or dangerous equipment, leading to serious injuries.
+Proper safety training is vital to prevent such accidents, as unsafe conditions could lead to premises liability claims handled by a Scranton premises liability lawyer.
+The law mandates that a qualified person conduct scaffolding safety training, which includes identifying electrocution, fall, and falling-object hazards.

 Construction workers must be provided with ladders and scaffolds in good condition, along with the necessary safety equipment and proper training.
 Unfortunately, the misuse of equipment, improper construction, or maintenance of scaffolding can contribute to such accidents.